synfonaut/Open-Directory/README.md

 * surfing around is a little glithchy...figure out what that's about
 * need ability to slice out local data because it isn't cached until second time so every first visit will be glitchy

+* should pull in sub-category vote data so they don't jump

 * dedicated protocol
  - works compatible with forking
  - bulk mode breaks tx as id model. also probably breaks querying...how to fix?